run-x/opta/modules/aws_k8s_service/aws-k8s-service.md

 field which a user can fill with entries for each con job in mind.
 Each entry must specify a command in array format (for most cases simply specify the shell you wish to use, the `-c` flag and the executable to run), as well as a schedule following the [Cron Syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).
-A user may additionally specify extra environment variables to use.
-All links and environment variables specified for the server will also be passed on to the cron tasks.
 The cron jobs will use the same resource requests/limits as the servers.

 For example, here is a service which has a cron job that runs every minute and simply outputs "Hello world!" to stdout: